knathanieltucker/startupbook/startupbook/private/guides/metrics.md

 	1. Good growth rate is 6%, great is 10% a week [7]
 3. Hiring decisions [3]
 4. Burnout [4]
+5. How much you get things done [17]

 ## What should you measure (low level)